Quantization of the affine group of a local field: The p-adic Fuchs calculus

 The next result is fundamental for us since it will allow to invert the quantization map $\bO_\theta$.
-For the invertibility property to hold true, we need to restrict the parameter space to be the group of units $\CO_\k^\times$.
-As explained at the beginning of subsection \ref{RG}, it implies that we loose the covariance property for the quotient group $X_n$.
-However, we will see in the next section that the $X_n$-covariance survives at the level of the composition law of symbols (the $\star$-product).
+For the invertibility property to hold true, we need to restrict the parameter space to be the multiplicative group of units $\CO_\k^\times$.